 Invite your organisation’s board to reflect on the following questions:

-- How aware is our board of the risks and opportunities presented by climate change and climate action?
+- How aware is our board of the risks and opportunities presented by climate change, nature loss and action to address both?

-- Has our organisation conducted a risk and opportunities analysis, for example, scenario-based analysis, to understand its climate implications across its operations and value chain?
+- Has our organisation conducted a risk and opportunities analysis, for example, scenario-based analysis, to understand its climate and nature implications across its operations and value chain?

-- How is climate risk and action embedded in our board operations and governance structure?
+- How is climate and nature risk and action embedded in our board operations and governance structure?

-- How climate competent is our board?
-Is there a good understanding of climate ambition and transition plans?
+- How climate and nature competent is our board?
+Is there a good understanding of climate and nature ambition and transition plans?

 Join a Chapter